 The Arran Coastal Way

 The Arran Coastal Way is perhaps Scotland's finest circular long-distance trail, running 65 miles (104 km) around the Isle of Arran in a memorable week-long hike from Brodick.
 It's accessible from near Glasgow by the Ardrossan ferry.
-Famous as `Scotland in miniature', Arran is rich in scenery, castles, caves and standing stones.
+Famous as`Scotland in miniature', Arran is rich in scenery, castles, caves and standing stones.
 The walking is varied, from mountain paths to deserted beaches, from minor road-walking to boulder-hopping, and in places it is refreshingly rugged.
 Arran's wildlife is uniquely approachable, and its residents welcoming.
-Our first edition was thoroughly updated for 2011 with route updates.
+Our first edition was thoroughly updated for 2011 with route changes.

 This guidebook contains all you need to plan and enjoy your Arran Coastal Way walk, including a Foreword by wilderness walker Cameron McNeish:

-- detailed route descriptions updated for 2011
+- detailed description of the route walked anticlockwise, updated for 2011

 - background on geology, pre-history and history